ONLINE CREATORS DECREASING WORLD SUCK

 - Keep it clean.
 There will be young kids watching the livestream and the videos we feature, so stay away from any NSFW content.

 - In the end, don’t be too upset if your video isn’t featured.
 Send it to your friends and family and also to the charity you advocated for, and take pride in the fact that you’re participating in a fun and worthwhile service project.

 It would be awesome if all of the P4A videos had the same or similar thumbnails.
 You can download the thumbnail here

 , and edit it if you have software that can edit PSDs (Photoshop files).
 If your account is enabled for custom thumbnails, go to your video manager and click on Edit.
 Then click on custom thumbnail and upload!

 I’m going to be in the Arctic wilderness with no internet.
-Can I upload my video before / after the 11th / 12th?
+Can I upload my video before the 15th-17th?

-You will only be able to submit your video to this site during the 48-hour period over December 11th and 12th, but if you’re unable to do that and can’t get a friend to help you out, there’s always a place for more philanthropic videos on YouTube.
+You will only be able to submit your video to this site during the 48-hour period December 15-17, but if you’re unable to do that and can’t get a friend to help you out, there’s always a place for more philanthropic videos on YouTube.
 It’s your video and your channel, so feel free to upload whenever you’re able.